-A federal judge on Tuesday ordered the immediate release of Herman Wallace, a member of the so-called "Angola 3," who was held in solitary confinement in Louisiana for more than 40 years and is now dying of liver cancer.
+A federal judge on Tuesday ordered the immediate release of Herman Wallace, a member of the so-called "Angola 3," who served more time in solitary confinement than any other inmate, Wallace’s attorney George Kendall told NBC News.

-The judge said Wallace's petition was granted because women were excluded from the grand jury in his case four decades ago, violating the Fourteenth Amendment.
+The judge said on Tuesday that Wallace's petition was granted because women were excluded from the grand jury in his case four decades ago, violating the Fourteenth Amendment.

-The state was given 30 days to notify Wallace, 71, if it plans to re-indict him, the court ruling said.
+The state was given 30 days to notify Wallace if it planned to re-indict him, the court ruling said.

 Originally serving time for unrelated cases of armed robbery, Wallace and fellow prisoner Albert Woodfox were convicted of the murder of a prison guard in 1972, and placed in isolation at the Louisiana State Penitentiary, also known as Angola Prison.